 Is "talent" a property of the skilled person, or an observation of the interested observer?
 I'm starting to think that talent has more to do with the observer.

 If you think that I'm FOS, and your posts amount to little more than gibberish, then talent is the observation of an observer.

-To add one more facet to the talent element that plays into our musicianship, perhaps there is what I will call, meaningful talent.
 I am pondering if there's talent that is sensed by the listener and musician alike that somehow gifts both individuals with a connection - be it a mere appreciation of the music, an idea or emotion, etc?
 In the back of my mind, this is what I long for as a musician.
 To put it the best I can, I long to think and feel that my music is good somehow and I long for others to think the same, not out of ego, but out of 'blessing.'
 Not sure if that makes sense?

-The OP posited that one has to know theory in order to know how to break it to create something new that is actually good The collective response has been that you don't need any knowledge of theory to write great music.
+The collective response has been that you don't need any knowledge of theory to write great music.

 But what of music that doesn't come from theory?
 It may not be analyzable by current theory at all.
 It can still be great.